select2/select2/docs/pages/04.appearance/docs.md

 </script>

+> [!WARNING]
->>>> Select2 will do its best to resolve the percent width specified via a CSS class, but it is not always possible.
+> Select2 will do its best to resolve the percent width specified via a CSS class, but it is not always possible.
 The best way to ensure that Select2 is using a percent based width is to inline the `style` declaration into the tag.

 ## Themes